-Donald Trump’s Impeachment Trial Is Causing Republican Senators To ‘Sweat,’ Says Ohio’s Sherrod Brown
+Donald Trump’s Impeachment Trial Is Causing Republican Senators To Sweat, Says Ohio’s Sherrod Brown

 And as far as having to cast a vote on whether or not Trump should be removed from office, Brown says his colleagues find themselves stuck between the proverbial rock and a hard place: regardless of what they believe in their hearts about removing Trump from office, how they vote, be it for or against Trump, could affect their chances of re-election.

 Making things even more complicated, many Senators are from districts that are considered a toss-up the next time their seat is up for election.
-Colorado Senator Cory Gardner, Iowa’s Joni Ernst, and Maine’s Susan Collins are all up for re-election in tough races, and Brown suggests that they, and others whose seats are endangered, may vote to remove Trump from office, particularly as public opinion against Trump seems to be turning against him.
+Colorado Senator Cory Gardner, Iowa’s Joni Ernst, and Maine’s Susan Collins are all up for re-election in tough races.
+Brown suggests that they, and others whose seats are endangered, may vote to remove Trump from office, particularly as public opinion against Trump seems to be turning against him.

 “We’ll see how this plays out,” Brown said.

-If or when Donald Trump becomes the third president to be impeached, and he goes on trial in the Senate, it would take a two thirds majority — 67 votes — to remove him from office.
+If or when Donald Trump becomes the third president to be impeached, and he goes on trial in the Senate, it would take a two-thirds majority — 67 votes — to remove him from office.
 That would require the vote of every Democrat in the Senate — far from a sure thing — as well as the votes of 20 Republicans.

 As for the number of Republicans who’ll likely vote to remove Trump from office, Brown says that a month ago he’d have put that number at zero.
 Now, he says it’s one: Utah’s Mitt Romney.